 It’s so easy for us self-identified ‘good white people’ to distance ourselves from these events.
 ‘Oh my god look at those terrible racists’.
 ‘That’s America, thank god it’s not so bad here*.’
 ‘At least I know I’m not a racist – I’ve got Black friends/read POC books/follow POC on social media.’
 Etc.

 But white supremacy is a social disease that lives in all of us.
 Though it’s painful to hear, the truth is if you are white, you are complicit.
 You carry internalised oppressive beliefs about Black and other people of colour, even if you think you don’t, even if you desperately don’t want to, if you want to be one of the ‘good ones’.
 We have all bought in to a system that teaches us that Black lives are other, are less, are defined by a set of incredibly harmful stereotypes.
 We all – us white people – benefit from white supremacy.
 We are safer, richer, have more opportunities, as a direct result of our whiteness.
-And as long as we benefit, and as long as we choose not to challenge and dismantle this, as long as we stay silent or do the bare minimum of anti-racism work, as long as we refuse to unpack our complicity, racist oppression will march on, Black communities will continue to suffer, and more Black lives will be lost.
+And as long as we benefit, and as long as we choose not to challenge and dismantle this, as long as we stay silent or do the bare minimum of anti-racism work, as long as we refuse to unpack our complicity, racist oppression will march on, Black, Indigenous and communities of colour will continue to suffer, and more Black lives will be lost.

 This is life and death.
 This is our world.
 The world we live in, the world we belong to.
 And not one of us can deny that this is a hugely, massively unjust world.
 We have to step up now, and do the work.
 It is centuries past time.